Vineyards in Sussex

 Breaky Bottom, Rodmell

-Breaky Bottom Vineyard, White Way, Rodmell, Lewes BN7 3EX
+White Way, Rodmell, Lewes BN7 3EX

-1.5 miles down a dirt track, spread out over just six acres you’ll find one of the most secluded vineyards in Sussex.
-On the outskirts of Lewes this hidden gem of a vineyard is run by owner Peter Hall, who makes the award-winning wines himself.
+1.5 miles down a dirt track, spread out over just six acres, you’ll find one of the most secluded vineyards in Sussex.
+On the outskirts of Lewes, this hidden gem of a vineyard is run by owner Peter Hall, who makes the award-winning wines himself.

 Somewhat of a legend in the British winemaking world, Peter has been producing wine here since 1974.
 He was one of the earlier pioneers of English wine and has continued with his small-scale vineyard to create something truly beautiful.
 Bottlings are limited to the harvest each autumn, usually around 10,000 bottles.
 Though sometimes the crop has been lost to floods or pheasants!
 Visits are by appointment only, with tour and tasting events available for a minimum of six people.